-Nova Scotia Mortgage Calculator
+Nova Scotia Mortgage Payment Calculator

 Nova Scotia mortgage calculator

-Regulations, taxes and fees consistent across Canada
+Mortgage regulations and fees across Canada

-Regulations, taxes and fees specific to Nova Scotia
+Regulations and fees specific to Nova Scotia

 Mortgage rates in Nova Scotia

 Lenders and mortgage brokers often charge different mortgage rates in different provinces.
 Here at Ratehub.ca, we have a database of the best mortgage rates in Nova Scotia, which can also be accessed through the Nova Scotia mortgage calculator.
 To see personalized quotes from multiple mortgage providers in just a few minutes, answer a few questions here.

 In Nova Scotia, the land transfer tax is calculated as a percentage of your home’s purchase price.
 This percentage differs in different municipalities and is 1.5% for homes in the Halifax area.
 For more information and tax rate tables, see our Nova Scotia land transfer tax page.
 Unlike some other provinces, there is no land transfer tax rebate available to first-time homebuyers in Nova Scotia.